fireblocks/fireblocks-defi-sdk/examples/aave-example/README.md

-# Fireblocks DeFi SDK - Uniswap Example
+# Fireblocks DeFi SDK - Aave Example

 This example demonstrates interaction with Aave, a decentralized lending platform, using Fireblocks DeFi SDK.